webkul/docker_magento/README.md

 Note-: No other services should be running on port 80 and 3306 of your host system.
 If so, change ports in the above docker command.

+Your DATABASE NAME for magento installation -: magento

 In order to access the credentials of your database, you have to get the container's console.
 Run the following command-:

 "docker ps" (to get the containers id)